ktaranov/jetbrains_guide/sites/pycharm-guide/contents/tutorials/visual_pytest/jump_to_error/index.md

   url: https://www.youtube.com/watch?v=bFheD5JBjBI
 ---

-Since we have `Guardian` now, let's hook it up to allow adding a guardian to a player.
+Since we have `Guardian` now, let's hook it up to allow adding a `Guardian` to a `Player`.

 In this step we'll implement this while showing how visual testing can speed you up when you make a mistake.
 We'll also do some housekeeping on our code.

 # Let's Do A `dataclass`

 Python 3.7 shipped with a neat feature called dataclasses, available with a backport package to 3.6.
 Let's start by simplifying our two classes with dataclasses and showing a side benefit in test writing.

 First, the `Guardian` we were just working on: